carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 ``std::sort`` uses a non-stable sorting algorithm in which the order of equal elements is not guaranteed to be preserved.
-Thus using ``std::sort`` for a container having equal elements may result in non-determinstic behavior.
+Thus using ``std::sort`` for a container having equal elements may result in non-deterministic behavior.
 To uncover such instances of non-determinism, LLVM has introduced a new llvm::sort wrapper function.
 For an EXPENSIVE_CHECKS build this will randomly shuffle the container before sorting.
 Default to using ``llvm::sort`` instead